BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Related Work

 \subsection{Planning Algorithms}

 The sampling-based method avoids explicitly discretizing the state space, making it possible to solve the continuous planning problem without space discretization.
-Methods like RRT \cite{lavalle1998rapidly} can guarantee probabilistic completeness, which means the probabilistic of finding a solution goes to one whenever it exists.
+Methods like RRT \cite{lavalle1998rapidly} can guarantee the probabilistic completeness, which means the probabilistic of finding a solution goes to one when the number of samples goes to infinity \cite{wang2021survey}.
 Nevertheless, RRT can not guarantee the optimal property, and its solution will not converge to the optimal.
 It has been proved that RRT has zero chance to find the optimal solution, even with an infinite number of samples \cite{karaman2011sampling}.
-A refined version called RRT* adds two processes, which are finding the best parent and rewiring \cite{karaman2010incremental}.
+RRT* \cite{karaman2010incremental} adds two processes, which are finding the best parent and rewiring.
 RRT* can acquire the asymptotic optimality, which means the chance of finding the optimal solution goes to one with infinite samples.
 RRT$^{\#}$ \cite{arslan2013use} improves RRT* with a replanning procedure.
-Informed RRT* \cite{gammell2014informed} uses a direct sampling method to sample in the informed space after the feasible path is found and proves that sampling outside the informed space can not promote the current solution.
+When the path cost is defined with the Euclidean metric, Informed RRT* \cite{gammell2014informed} uses a direct sampling method to sample in the informed space after a feasible path is found and proves that sampling outside the informed space can not promote the current solution.
 The informed space is a $d$-dimensional prolate hyper-spheroid.
 Moreover, Gammell \emph{et al.} \cite{gammell2018informed} propose pruning the branch outside the informed space.
-The informed RRT* improves the convergence rate with the equivalent computational consumption to RRT*.
+The Informed RRT* achieves a better convergence rate than RRT*.
 The artificial neural network can guide the sampling process and improve sampling efficiency.
 Neural RRT* \cite{wang2020neural} learns from the A* algorithm with a CNN model and predicts the distribution of the optimal path, which serves as a heuristic for sampling.
 However, calculating an accurate and computationally inexpensive heuristic is still challenging.
 Selecting an appropriate heuristic for a specific planning problem is also problematic.